Specialists

 Refugee Education Solutions

 Did you know that 42% of people uprooted by hatred and violence worldwide are children?
 Did you know that 48% of refugee children do not have access to education?
-The need to create solutions is obvious.
-Source: United Nations One of the consistent concerns we hear from refugees and asylum seekers is that their children are falling behind when it comes to their education.
-In many cases, uprooted children who have access to education find the quality is lacking due to a myriad of reasons including overcrowded and under resourced classrooms, a lack of well-trained teachers, a lack of textbooks and even the most basic resources such as pencils and paper.
-They fear how this will impact their future.
-UNHCR has underlined the great need to find solutions to the challenges refugee children and youth often face when it comes to opportunities to pursue a quality education.
+Source: United Nations One of the consistent concerns we hear from refugees and asylum seekers is that their children are falling behind in their education.
+In many cases, uprooted children do not have feasible access to education, and those who do often find the quality is lacking.
+Many factors contribute to a poorer-quality education for displaced children, such as overcrowded and under-resourced classrooms, a shortage of well-trained teachers, and a lack of textbooks and basic materials such as pencils and paper.
+Displaced parents fear how this will impact their children’s future.
+The need to create solutions to overcome these challenges is obvious.
+IAFR has responded to this need globally through consulting services and trainings offered both remotely and on-site.
+Our consultant travels to a variety of locations as requested, including refugee camps, neighborhood schools, and humanitarian workspaces.

 Our Mission

-We are helping refugee children and youth survive and recover from forced displacement by overcoming obstacles and finding solutions that increase their access to quality education.
+We help refugee children and youth survive and recover from forced displacement by finding solutions that increase their access to quality education.

 Our Consultant

 Whitney Gerdes serves as our Refugee Education Specialist (RES).
-The IAFR RES helps identify gaps in education and resources, recommend solutions, and assist with the implementation of initiatives intended to improve the accessibility and quality of education available to refugees and asylum seekers.
+As the RES, Whitney helps identify gaps in education and resources, recommends solutions, and assists with the implementation of initiatives specifically developed to improve the accessibility and quality of education for refugees and asylum seekers.

-Based in Vienna, Austria, Whitney serves our IAFR ministry locations as well as other like-minded organisations, churches, and individuals serving refugees and asylum seekers.
+Based in Vienna, Austria, Whitney serves our IAFR ministry locations as well as other like-minded organizations, churches, and individuals serving refugees and asylum seekers.

-As a life-long teacher, Whitney has seen firsthand how education can provide solid ground, through cognitive development and healing relationships, for children and youth in unstable places.
+Whitney has extensive experience as a classroom teacher, principal, and guidance counselor in various educational settings.
+As a life-long teacher, Whitney has seen firsthand how education can provide solid ground—through cognitive development and healing relationships—for displaced children and youth.